Egyptian tourist haunts rejoice at Islamist's downfall

 In happier times at Cairo's Egyptian Museum, hundreds would jostle to catch a glimpse of King Tut's golden burial mask or Ramses II's 3,000-year-old features.

-Now, the occasional visitor snaps pictures of armoured personnel carriers lined up outside.
+Now, the occasional visitor snaps pictures of armored personnel carriers lined up outside.

 "There were whole rooms empty, with just soldiers walking around in them.
 It looks like they were bored and trying to get out of the heat," said one recent U.S. college graduate, adding that she hadn't told her parents of her Egypt visit lest they worry.